Click or drag to resize

 NameDescription

 Public methodCreateBSpline(Int32) Returns a Point3DCollection that defines the B-spline based on the controlPoints (defined with the constructor) and positionsPerSegment.
+The curve positions are created using a fixed number of positions per segment.
+This is very fast to computer, but can generate too many points along nearly straight sections and too few where the curve bends sharply.

 Public methodCreateNURBSCurve(Int32) Returns a Point3DCollection that defines the NURBS curve based on the controlPoints and weights (defined with the constructor) and positionsPerSegment.
+The curve positions are created using a fixed number of positions per segment.
+This is very fast to computer, but can generate too many points along nearly straight sections and too few where the curve bends sharply.

 Public methodStatic memberCreateNURBSCurve(IListPoint3D, IListDouble, Int32) Returns a Point3DCollection that defines the NURBS curve (Non-uniform rational B-spline) based on the controlPoints, weights and positionsPerSegment.
+The curve positions are created using a fixed number of positions per segment.
+This is very fast to computer, but can generate too many points along nearly straight sections and too few where the curve bends sharply.

 Public methodGetPositionOnBSpline Returns a Point3D that lies on the B-spline based on the controlPoints (defined with the constructor) and t.
 The t argument can have any value from 0 to 1; 0 meaning the first control point and 1 meaning the last control point.